How to Change Texas LLC Address | A Step-by-Step Guide

 For you to update the registered office address, you need to have the following;

 You can register your business under a different legal name if your preferred name isn’t available.
-Once you have chosen a name, you can submit an application for a DBA (doing business as).
+Once you have chosen a name, you can submit an application for Texas DBA (doing business as).
 In this manner, you can choose any name you desire for your business.
 A DBA allows a company to operate under the name of the person or entity who owns it.
-If you have decided to file for a DBA, you can file it in two methods, by mail and in person. for an easier way.
+If you have decided to file for a DBA, you can file it in two methods, by mail and in person.

-However, before filing a DBA, you should know that you need to renew your DBA up to ten years, which costs around Varies by county.
+However, before filing a DBA, you should know that you need to renew your DBA every ten years, which costs varies by county.

-• Your Texas LLC has designated a Registered Agent who has a physical address in Texas and is available during regular business hours to receive legal and official documents on behalf of the LLC.
+4. Your Texas LLC has designated a Registered Agent with a physical address in Texas and is available during regular business hours to receive legal and official documents on behalf of the LLC.

 In Texas, your Registered Agent must: